Deanne Soza: 2013

 Soza competed at the 2013 Secret U.S. Classic, placing 16th all-around.
-She advanced to Nationals where she accumulated a two-day score of 103.050, placing 26th.
+She advanced to Nationals, where she accumulated a two-day score of 103.050, placing 26th.

 2014

-Deanne kicked off the 2014 season finishing 3rd at the American Classic, held at the Karolyi's Ranch.
+Deanne kicked off the 2014 season finishing third at the American Classic, held at the Karolyi's Ranch.

-Soza later competed at the Secret U.S. Classic where she placed 3rd with Norah Flatley.
+Soza later competed at the Secret U.S. Classic, where she placed third with Norah Flatley.
 She also took home a silver on uneven bars and a bronze on vault.

-She was expected to compete at the 2014 P&G Championships in Pittsburgh, Pennsylvania.
+Soza was expected to compete at the 2014 P&G Championships in Pittsburgh, Pennsylvania.

 In September 2014, Deanne contracted a rare eye infection which could have blinded her.
 She healed fully and resumed training.

 2015

 Soza returned to competition at the 2015 U.S. Classic on July 25.
-She placed 5th in the junior all-around competition with a score of 55.550, including 2nd on balance beam with a score of 14.5 and tied for 3rd on floor exercise (with Laurie Hernandez) with a score of 14.350.
+She placed fifth in the junior all-around competition with a score of 55.550, including second on balance beam with a score of 14.5 and tied for third on floor exercise (with Laurie Hernandez) with a score of 14.350.
 These scores were sufficient for her to once again qualify to the P&G National Championships.